DifFace: Blind Face Restoration with Diffused Error Contraction: Proposed Method

+Since the real-world degradation model is unknown, it is thus difficult to train an ideal restorer for BFR, e.g., $g(\cdot;\theta)$ or $f(\cdot;w)$ in Fig.~\ref{fig:comparison_framework}.
+However, our method has a larger error tolerance to $f(\cdot;w)$ attributed to the error contraction property.
+Intuitively, this appealing capability of compressing errors improves the robustness of our method, especially when dealing with severe and complex degradations.
+This is further validated in the following experiments of Sec.~\ref{sec:exp_bfr}.
+What's more, benefiting from the error contraction, the diffused estimator $f(\cdot;w)$ in our method can be simply trained with $L_1$ loss on some synthetic data, bypassing the sophisticated training process compared with most recent methods~\cite{li2020blind,wang2021towards,gu2022vqfr}.

-Attributed to such an error contraction, our method has a greater error tolerance to the diffused estimator.
-Hence, $f(\cdot;w)$ can be simply trained with $L_2$ loss on some synthetic data in this work.
-This unique flexibility bypasses the sophisticated training process compared with most recent methods~\cite{li2020blind,wang2021towards,gu2022vqfr}.
-What is more, this capability of compressing errors intuitively improves the robustness of our method, especially when dealing with severe and complex degradations. \item \textbf{Diffusion Prior}.
-After obtaining the diffused $\bm{x}_N$ via Eq.~(\ref{eq:sampling_xs_error1}), our method gradually generates the desirable HQ result by sampling recursively from $p_{\theta}(\bm{x}_{t-1}|\bm{x}_t)$ starting from $t=N$ and ending at $t=1$.
-Through this sampling procedure, we effectively leverage the rich image priors and powerful generation capability of the pretrained diffusion model to help the restoration task.
+\item \textbf{Diffusion Prior}.
+After obtaining the diffused $\bm{x}_N$ via Eq.~\eqref{eq:sampling_xs_error1}, our method gradually generates the desirable HQ result by sampling recursively from $p_{\theta}(\bm{x}_{t-1}|\bm{x}_t)$ starting from $t=N$ and ending at $t=1$.
+Through this sampling procedure, we effectively leverage the rich image priors and powerful generation capability of the pre-trained diffusion model to help the restoration task.
 Unlike existing methods, since the diffusion model is completely trained on the HQ images in an unsupervised manner, it thus reduces the dependence of our method on the manually synthesized training data, of which the distribution may deviate from the true degradation. \end{itemize}

 \textit{These two intrinsic properties are mainly delivered by the constructed posterior in Eq.~\eqref{eq:bfr_postirior}, which is the core formulation of our method.
 Such a posterior is specifically designed for BFR to mitigate the robustness issue caused by complicated degradations.
 Therefore, our proposed method indeed renders a new simple yet robust learning paradigm for BFR, rather than a straightforward application of diffusion model in this problem}.